5 Ways to Bypass Blocked Sites Without Using Proxies or VPNs

 You’ll generally need to sign up for this one; however, it’s worth it, not just for reading censored pages but also creating content that’s easy to share and a pleasure to read.

-I use it to keep physical copies of online articles I’m particularly proud of, filed away in a portfolio.
+I use it to keep physical copies of online articles I’m particularly proud of, filed away in an online portfolio.
 You could use it to bypass blocks because Five Filters does the work of scouring a webpage for you.

 It goes without saying that it’s useless for YouTube and Twitter, but don’t knock it until you’ve tried it.
 Of course, you’ll need to know the exact addresses for articles, as you can’t peruse a site.